jastice/boxes-and-bubbles/README.md

 Boxes and Bubbles
 =================

-A simple-as-possible 2D physics rigid-body physics engine supporting for Elm.
+A simple-as-possible 2D physics rigid-body physics engine for Elm.
-Supports only circles (bubbles) and rectangles (boxes)
+Supports only bubbles (circles) and boxes (rectangles).

 It does this: